 And like other Asus routers, the XT8 shares the same shortcomings, too.
 First and foremost is the fact it can be buggy.
-Due to the sheer amount of features and settings, it seems Asus has had trouble keeping tabs of them all.
+Due to the sheer amount of features and settings, it seems Asus has had trouble keeping tabs on them all.

 For example, a firmware update can cause issues — you might need to reset the system and set it up or restore settings from a backup file to fix it.
 Like the case of other AiMesh routers, the Guest networking feature was only available at the router unit and not throughout the system during my trial.

 Other than DFS-related issues, you can expect most of the system’s shortcomings to be addressed one way or another via future firmware updates.
 However, the excessive amount of settings can be overwhelming for home users and might cause the system to remain buggy in some shape or form.

 ZenWiFi AX XT8: Excellent performance

 For the official scores, I tested the ZenWiFi AX in a wireless setup.
 The system doesn’t have the Wi-Fi specs to be the fastest on the market.
-Instead, it’s one that delivers extensive Wi-Fi coverage and still with excellent real-world throughputs.
+Instead, it delivers extensive Wi-Fi coverage and still with excellent real-world throughputs.

 I used both 2×2 Wi-Fi 6 and top Wi-Fi 5 clients for the testing.
-Keep in mind that from the clients’ perspective, the XT8 is a 2×2 system of both standards.
+Keep in mind that the XT8 is a 2×2 system of both standards from the clients’ perspective.

 Fast Wi-Fi speeds

-As a single router, the XT8 delivered precisely the kind of performance I had expected from it.
-My Wi-Fi 6 client connected at 1.2Gbps and had a sustained speed of almost 840 Mbps at the close range of fewer than 10 feet (3 m).
+My Wi-Fi 6 client connected at 1.2Gbps and had a sustained speed of almost 840 Mbps at a close range of fewer than 10 feet (3 m).

-When I increased the distance to 40 feet (12 m), it now registered higher than 770 Mbps.
+When I increased the distance to 40 feet (12 m), it registered higher than 770 Mbps.
 Wi-Fi 5 clients fared the worst on the chart.
-However, that’s because the XT8 is the only one, among the existing handful of Wi-Fi 6 mesh systems on the market, that doesn’t feature 3×3 or faster Wi-Fi 5.
+However, that’s because the XT8 is the only one among the existing handful of Wi-Fi 6 mesh systems on the market that doesn’t feature 3×3 or faster Wi-Fi 5.